Ejaz697/proxyearth-1/README.md

 ## 🌟 Features

-- **📱 Mobile Number Tracking**: Track any Indian 10-digit mobile number location instantly
+- **📱 Sim info**: Track any Indian 10-digit mobile number location instantly
 - **📧 Email Breach Check**: Verify if your email has been exposed in data leaks
 - **🗺️ Interactive Map**: Beautiful OpenStreetMap integration with smooth zoom animations
 - **🔒 Privacy-First**: Hide your data from search results with one click